 - Enterprise State Roaming settings from client 1 synced with Azure data center (Azure Regions).

-- Before roaming settings leave the computer, it gets encrypted using RMS, which is inbuilt to Windows 10.
+Before roaming settings leave the computer, it gets encrypted using RMS, built into Windows 10.
 This encryption activity happens behind the scene.

 - A separate subscription for Azure RMS is not required to use the Enterprise State Roaming feature.